At a recent meeting, I observed as team members wrangled over what should have been a straightforward process discussion.

-Breaking Down the Steps
+Breaking Down the Choreography

 Start by taking the broad perspective and ask: What’s actually the purpose or goal?
 What are we trying to accomplish?
-If you don’t have agreement about the big outcome, it’s very unlikely that you’ll be able to reach agreement on the specifics and you’re probably setting up an argument in perpetuity.
+If you don’t have agreement about the big outcome, it’s unlikely that you’ll be able to reach agreement on the specifics and you’re probably setting up an argument in perpetuity.

 Assuming you have consensus on the goal, then you can approach the issue of the best way to accomplish it.
 It’s often worthwhile to review the historical practice, which helps get everyone participating: What has our practice been?

 Try mapping or diagramming each action or stage, and testing it against the big goal: Will this action help or hinder our ability to meet the goal?
 If there are competing or conflicting beliefs about the process, put each variant through this review.

 Then consider whether each of the steps is optimal: Is this step the most effective, the most likely way to ensure the outcome we want?
 Is this step the most efficient, because it uses the fewest resources, and causes the least friction or disruption in the system?